pcm1217/MMCKT/README.md

 # MMCKT
-Multi-Modal Cross-domain Knowledge Transfer for Next POI Recommendation
+Multi-Modal Cross-region Knowledge Transfer for Next POI Recommendation
 Our datasets are collected from the following links. https://sites.google.com/site/yangdingqi/home/foursquare-dataset.
 1.model_ST.py is the Python code that stores the model.
 2.main_ST.py A is the code for training the model, saving the model weight file and obtaining the result.